Employee Retention Tax Credit Extended to End of 2021 by American Rescue Plan Act

 For the purposes of the employee retention credit, a full-time employee is defined as one that in any calendar month in 2019 worked at least 30 hours per week or 130 hours in a month (this is the monthly equivalent of 30 hours per week) and the definition based on the employer shared responsibility provision in the ACA.

-- Employers who were in business the entire calendar year in 2019 would take the sum of the number of full-time employees in each calendar month and divide by 12.
+- Employers who were in business the entire calendar year in 2019 or 2020 would take the sum of the number of full-time employees in each calendar month and divide by 12.

-- An employer who started a business during 2019 determines the number of full-time employees by taking the sum of the number of full-time employees in each full calendar month in 2019 in which the business operated and divide by that number of months.
+- An employer who started a business during 2019 or 2020 determines the number of full-time employees by taking the sum of the number of full-time employees in each full calendar month in 2019 or 2020 in which the business operated and divide by that number of months.

-Once full-time employees are determined, employers will know which qualified wages to use.
-Those who have more than 100 full-time employees (this threshold increases to 500 beginning in 2021) can only use the qualified wages of employees not providing services because of suspension or decline in business.
+Those who have more than 100 full-time employees can only use the qualified wages of employees not providing services because of suspension or decline in business.
 Furthermore, any wages paid for vacation, sick or other days off based on the employer’s current policy cannot be included in qualified wages for the larger employers.
 Basically, employers can only use this credit on employees who are not working.

-Employers with 100 or fewer full-time employees (this threshold increases to 500 beginning in 2021) can use all employee wages — those working, as well as any time paid not being at work with the exception of paid leave provided under the Families First Coronavirus Response Act.
+Employers with 100 or fewer full-time employees can use all employee wages — those working, as well as any time paid not being at work with the exception of paid leave provided under the Families First Coronavirus Response Act.